secure-software-engineering/ideal/README.md

 # Instructions

 This project is dependent on [Boomerang](https://github.com/uasys/boomerang), which requires [Soot](https://github.com/Sable/soot), [Heros](https://github.com/Sable/heros) and [Jasmin](https://github.com/Sable/jasmin) as submodules.
-To checkout this project use the --recursive option to allow all submodule to be initialized and cloned automatically, i.e.
+To checkout this project use the --recursive option to allow all submodules to be initialized and cloned automatically, i.e.

 ```
 git clone --recursive git@github.com:uasys/ideal.git